fridaystephan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The script '4-lastlines' displays the lines of etc/passwd The file '5-firstlines' displays the first ten lines of the file /etc/passwd The script  '6-third_line' displays the third line of the file iacta
+The script '4-lastlines' displays the lines of etc/passwd The file '5-firstlines' displays the first ten lines of the file /etc/passwd The script  '6-third_line' displays the third line of the file iacta The script '7-file' creates a file and writes a line in the file